Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen

 Further, let

-This set is illustrated in \emph{purple} (partly covered by a green curve) in \ref{Fig:PP_2}(A) and represents the $2$-parameter family of metrics on $W^7_{1,1}$.
+This set is illustrated in \emph{purple} (partly covered by a green curve) in Figure~\ref{Fig:PP_2}(A) and represents the two-parameter family of metrics on $W^7_{1,1}$.
 Note that the two Einstein metrics lie on this curve.

 Moreover, in Figures~\ref{Fig:PP_2}(A) and \ref{Fig:PP_3}(A) we illustrate two solutions to System~\eqref{EQ:PP} with initial values